firasuke/DOTSLASHLINUX/content/post/2017-06-04-Setting-Up-Bumblebee-on-Gentoo-Linux.md

 +++
-title="Setting Up Bumblebee on Gentoo Linux" date="2017-06-04" author="Firas Khalil Khana" imgsrc="/img/bumblebee.png"
+title = "Setting Up Bumblebee on Gentoo Linux" slug = "setting up bumblebee on gentoo linux" nick = "bumblebee" date = "2017-06-04" author = "Firas Khalil Khana" imgsrc = "/img/bumblebee.png" imgalt = "bumblebee"
-imgalt="bumblebee"
-nick="bumblebee"
 +++
 Optimus support on a GNU/Linux distro has always been a hassle thanks to NVIDIA...
 Therefore projects were created to compensate for this powersaving feature.
 Enter bumblebee a project aimed to replicate NVIDIA's optimus function on GNU/Linux!.
 <br/>